The Best PostgreSQL Monitoring Tools

 Unlike a regular SQL server, PostgreSQL comes with its own unique set of capabilities and challenges.
 This means you’ll want a monitoring tool that can specifically cater to PostgreSQL and all of its features.

-Here’s our list of eight of the best PostgreSQL monitoring tools:
+Here’s our list of the best PostgreSQL monitoring tools:

-2. Site24x7 Infrastructure (FREE TRIAL) This SaaS package from a cloud platform offers monitoring tools for servers, services, networks, and cloud platforms and it can be expanded by a plug-in for PostgreSQL monitoring.
+1. Site24x7 Infrastructure (EDITOR’S CHOICE) SaaS package from a cloud platform offers monitoring tools for servers, services, networks, and cloud platforms and it can be expanded by a plug-in for PostgreSQL monitoring.
 Access a 30-day free trial.

-5. Datadog APM – Best all-around PostgreSQL monitor with quick deployment and out-of-the-box insights.
+4. Datadog APM Best all-round PostgreSQL monitor with quick deployment and out-of-the-box insights.

 The best PostgreSQL monitoring tools